Coo-per/Jetson-Bolt-Pro-Mods/README.md

 **************

+#### Credit

 Credit and thanks goes to NTWM420 on reddit for letting me meet up with them and tinker with their original Jetson bluetooth module.
-He is a nice guy that just wants to help everyone that owns this bike.
+He is a nice guy that wants to help everyone that owns this bike.

 **************